 - with members of your household, or;

-- with one person from outside your household so long as social distancing measures are maintained.
+- with up to five people from outside your household so long as social distancing measures are maintained.

 “If you do go shooting or stalking with someone from outside your household then no equipment should be shared.”